RamiJacobMrK/Kakish_strv_text_recommender_Final/README.md

 ## Overview

-I developed this project as a prototype text recommendation system built for a recruitment task for STRV.
+I developed this project as a prototype text recommendation system for a client.
 It demonstrates how TF-IDF, SVD, and Annoy are utilized to tackle content-based filtering.
 Given an input text, the system will return a list of the most relevant entries from the dataset "sample_posts".
 Sample posts could be integrated into larger datasets, but for simplicity and time constraints, I kept it small for now.

 ## Technologies Used